Property Investment – Tax Aspects

 - the company will be able to claim a corporate tax deduction for the rent

 - finance costs are currently deductible from the rents.

 Unfortunately ER is unlikely to be available on the disposal of business premises used by your company where rent is paid.
 This is due to the restrictions on obtaining the relief on what is known as an ‘associated disposal’.
 These restrictions include the common situation where a property is currently in personal ownership, but is used in an unquoted company or partnership trade in return for a rent.
-Under the ER provisions such relief is restricted where rent is paid from 6 April 2008 onwards.
+Under the ER provisions such relief is restricted where rent is paid.

 The decision as to who should own a residential property to let is a balancing act depending on overall financial objectives.

 The answer will be dependent on the following factors:

 - do you already run your business through your own company?